KwamzCodes/System-Dashboard-PS/README.md

 ### Exporting Data to HTML

- In HTML, I created placholders to accept the values from pwsh.
-I made sure to get the content of the html file in powershell by using this syntax:
+ In HTML, creatE placholders to accept the values from pwsh.
+Make sure to get the content of the html file in powershell by using this syntax:

 ```powershell
 $html = Get-Content "C:\Users\Mikel\Desktop\index.html" -Raw